 U.S. bank stocks also lagged this week’s market rally.
 But with Chinese and Asian banks enjoying strong gains, it might be too early to make much out of the return of European bank concerns.
 Yet it does have to start somewhere.
 ECB policies have encouraged Europe’s banks to (again) load up on government bonds at incredibly inflated prices.
 Now what?

 Here in the U.S., markets this week took comfort in a relatively well-contained President Trump.
 He greeted Japanese Prime Minister Abe with a big, warm hug.
 He sent a letter to Chinese President Xi, stating that his Administration would honor the “One China” policy.
 While perhaps somewhat mollified by his correspondence, Chinese leadership must be deeply suspicious of Trump’s zeal for chumming around with Shinzo (Abe).
 But at least for now, our President was trying to get along with (most) folks.
-Markets got along well with the idea of “phenomenal” tax cuts.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Markets got along well with the idea of “phenomenal” tax cuts.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.